 This is the last step of change management.
 After the plans are revised to cover the implementation of the change, the new revised plan is executed.
 This will ensure the successful implementation of the change as well.

-A summary of change management in 4 steps
+A summary in 4 steps

 Remembering the 8 steps for making a change might be hard.
 Therefore, we created a list with 4 steps, that describes the change management processes.